sadmanhoque/restaurant-randomizer/golang/README.md

 ### Introduction ###

+Right now this directory is only a reference.

 This is meant to implement the restaurant-randomizer project but using Golang for the backend, I haven't yet decided about the front-end, might to React, or experiment with a Golang front-end server, could to both honestly.

 ## Project setup ##